cadehaley/Bartlett_CSCI2270_FinalProject/README.md

 Our Project is to make an address book That will store the contacts into a text file.
 Storing the file will make it so that the contacts that are added will be persistant.
+The contacts will be stored in a doubly linked list.

 **Functions:**